-Mimosa trees are beautiful, drought resistant, and are delightful to observe in their sensitivity.
-The leaves fold when touched, at night, or when exposed to extreme cold or heat.
-The blossoms are puffy, and attract hummingbirds with the bright color and aroma.
+Mimosa trees are beautiful, drought-resistant, and delightful to observe in their sensitivity.
+The leaves fold when touched at night or when exposed to extreme cold or heat.
+The blossoms are puffy and attract hummingbirds with their bright color and aroma.

 I first made sure the pods were thoroughly dried out, fallen from the tree to ensure they were ready to plant.
 There were two methods to start the seeds that I tried.

 Method 1: Paper Towel

 - Open the seed pod which houses several seeds.

 - Separate and place in a folded wet paper towel.

 - Place in a dark cool place.
 Keep the paper towel damp but not too wet.

 - In a few days, the seeds will begin to open up with sprouts.